 Irrevocable Trusts and Mortgage Implications

-When transferring property into an Irrevocable Trust, however, the rules differ.
+Despite the language of the Act cited and analyzed above, many people and banks incorrectly assume that an Irrevocable Trust is not guaranteed the aforementioned protections of the due-on-sale clause from being exercised.
 As the name implies, once an Irrevocable Trust is created, it cannot be changed or modified whatsoever.
 These trusts are most frequently used as a Medicaid (MassHealth) planning tool.
-Once an Irrevocable Trust has been settled for 5-years and meets the MassHealth 5-year “look-back” period, the assets within the trust receive creditor protection and cannot be counted as assets to use towards the repayment of any MassHealth long-term or nursing home care.
+Once an Irrevocable Trust has been settled for 5-years and meets the MassHealth 5-year “look-back” period, the assets within the trust receive creditor protection and cannot be counted as assets to use towards the repayment of any MassHealth long-term care or nursing home care.
 When creating an Irrevocable Trust, this often requires the Settlor to relinquish title of the property to a family member that will manage the property as Trustee.
+While the Settlor relinquishes title under this arrangement, it does not mean that they have relinquished their "beneficial interest" or "right of occupany" as the Act requires.
+Most Settlors of an Irrevocable Trust continue to reside in the property after executing what is called a "Use and Occupancy" agreement with the Trustees.
+Thus, from a legal standpoint, so long as the Settlor retains an interest and continues to occupy the property, the lender is still prohibited from exercising the due-on-sale clause.

-However, Settlors of an Irrevocable Trust may still be eligible for an exemption from the due-on-sale clause, but it will depend on the lender and their specific policies.
+Settlors of an Irrevocable Trust are still be eligible for an exemption from the due-on-sale clause, but it will require working directly with your lender and reviewing their specific policies.
 It is advisable to always consult your mortgage lender before transferring your property into an Irrevocable Trust to avoid any unintended consequences.
-Our firm has dealt with some lenders in the past that allow these types of transfers, but some that do not.
-Since banks are not, by law, precluded from enforcing a due-on-sale clause upon the transfer of a property into an Irrevocable Trust, it is imperative that you speak with your bank and your attorney before making any estate planning updates or transfers.
+Our firm has dealt with some lenders in the past that allow these types of transfers right away, but some that are not as amenable.
+Because the Act can be somewhat convoluted, sometimes even banks aren't clear on the law.
+Our attorneys are experiened in working with banks across the Commonwealth, and providing them with the necessary paperwork to protect you from having the due on sale clause enforced if you are attempting to transfer your property into an Irrevocable Trust.
+It is imperative that you speak with your bank and your attorney before making any estate planning updates or transfers.
+If you or a loved one is interested in setting up an Irrevocable Trust for MassHealth protection but you still have a mortgage on the property, contact us today to get started.

 The Death of a Homeowner and the Inheriting Family Member